 There are many factors involved in creating a parenting time schedule, including:

 - The child's wishes;

-- Distances between the parents' houses (i.e., weeknight visitations may not be feasible for a parent living a long distance away);
+- The distance between the parents' houses (i.e., weeknight visitations may not be feasible for a parent living a long distance away);

 - The desires of each parent;